 Please be aware of the following regarding our AMIS data:

-The information herein is provided by MNDM free of charge and for information purposes only.
+The information herein is provided by ENDM free of charge and for information purposes only.
 All information is provided “as is” without warranties or conditions of any kind either expressed or implied.
-In providing the AMIS database information, MNDM and the Government of Ontario accept no liability and make no warranty or any representation regarding the use, accuracy, applicability, completeness, performance, availability, security or reliability of the information, through field measurements or otherwise.
+In providing the AMIS database information, ENDM and the Government of Ontario accept no liability and make no warranty or any representation regarding the use, accuracy, applicability, completeness, performance, availability, security or reliability of the information, through field measurements or otherwise.
 It is the sole responsibility of the person choosing to receive and use this information to verify the accuracy of any information obtained from this data package.

 The reader is warned to undertake his or her own independent investigation to validate this information.
 Reports provided within are not compliant with CSA standards.